isotopp/isotopp.github.io/content/posts/2004-07-15-why-phplib-did-vanish.md

 As one of the principal designers of PHPLIB, I am entitled to clear things up.

 PHPLIB was fallout.
-When I was doing web application design for [NetUSE](http://www.netuse.de)/SHonline in the final days of PHP/FI and during the PHP3 RCs, I pretty quick came across the Session problem.
+When I was doing web application design for [NetUSE](http://www.netuse.de)/SHonline in the final days of PHP/FI and during the PHP3 RCs, I pretty quickly came across the Session problem.
 I was at all times carrying around a large number of persistent variables in GET and POST requests, and was revalidating them over and over due to their source being the untrustworthy Internet.

 I asked on the PHP support mailing list, and got my hands on a piece of code by Rasmus, which serialized an array of at most three dimensions into a string.
 Together with Boris Erdmann, with whom I was working at that time, I wrote a more generic serializer, which could handle about any number and any type of variable including objects.
 This, plus an authentication and authorization scheme plus a very simple and lightweight database wrapper class became the
 [core of PHPLIB](https://marc.info/?l=php-general&amp;m=90222503034131&amp;w=2).